jalynkyrgyz/JalynKyrgyz/README.md

 #### I am a Frontend Developper
 I am former military officer.
 My military background has related to the IT where I was in charge of data basing issues in MoD.

-Skills: VUE JS / REACT / JS / HTML / CSS / Bootstrap /  Skeleton
+Skills: REACT / JS / HTML / CSS / Bootstrap /  Skeleton
 - 🔭 I’m currently working on creating different Web Sites
 - 🌱 I’m currently learning JS
 - 👯 I’m looking to collaborate on Creating Web Sites